 A Concise History Of The Empire State Building

-1950 – The antenna tower is added, that is over 200 feet tall.
+1950 – The antenna tower was added.

-1976 – The 50th million visitor is welcomed.
+1976 – The 50th million visitor was welcomed.

 The Empire State Building Experience

 There’s a lot to see in the Empire State Building.
 In fact, there’s much more to see than just the views from the top.
 You can choose to either go to just the main deck, on the 86th floor, or pay a little extra to get all the way to the 102nd floor.

 The Lobby is one of the few interiors in New York to be nominated as a historic landmark and is where your journey begins.
 The original 1930s design was restored in 2009, this renovation took 18 months.
 The Art-Deco ceilings murals represent the mechanical age, in which planets and stars are assembled as a line of gears.
 Above the front desk in Fifth Avenue is what is probably one of the most famous images of the building.
 This is the image of Empire State Building with beams of light radiating from its mast.

 Located on the second floor, this is where you can buy tickets, or print out tickets bought online.
 Furthermore, it is a space to orientate yourself.
 Here is also where you make your way through security and pick up the multimedia handheld device to help you on your journey.